Adequate Justification definition

 Adequate Justification must include, but is not limited to: (a) explanation of why the acquisition of goods or services is limited to one vendor or supplier; (b) description of sole vendor/supplier’s unique qualifications to provide the goods or services in question; and (c) analysis of cost(s) to demonstrate reasonableness.

-Adequate Justification means the occurrence after a Change in Control of any of the following events or conditions: (i) a material failure of the Company to comply with the terms of this Agreement; (ii) any relocation of the Executive outside the Atlanta, Georgia metropolitan area that is not approved by the Executive; or (iii) other than as provided for herein, the removal of the Executive from his position hereunder or any other substantial diminution in the Executive's authority or the Executive's responsibilities that is not approved by members of the Incumbent Board.
+Adequate Justification means the occurrence after a Change in Control of any of the following events or conditions: (i) a material failure of the Company to comply with the terms of this Agreement; (ii) any relocation of the Executive outside the Atlanta, Georgia metropolitan area; or (iii) other than as provided for herein, the removal of the Executive from the position of Chief Executive Officer or any other substantial diminution in the Executive's authority or the Executive's responsibilities that is not approved by a majority of the members of the Board with the Executive abstaining.

 Adequate Justification means the occurrence after a Change in Control of any of the following events or conditions: (i) a material failure of the Company to